servian/TechChallengeApp/ASSESSMENT.md

 Single page application designed to be ran inside a container or on a vm (IaaS) with a postgres database to store data.

-It is completely self contained, and should not require any additional dependencies to run.
+It is completely self contained, pre-built, and should not require any additional dependencies to run.

 ## Install

 1. Download latest binary from release
 2. unzip into desired location
 3. and you should be good to go

+### Alternativly

+`docker pull servian/techchallengeapp:latest`

 ## Start server